johnnygreeney/CardanoForTheMasses/Preface.md

 >_Good, better, best.
 Never let it rest.
 'Til your good is better and your better is best'_  -St. Jerome

 In some respects, the book will always be a work in progress.
 I intend to update the book regularly in cadence with Cardano updates, improving readability with each edition.
-This is the 3rd edition, the Chang Edition, updated in the lead up to the Chang hard fork, due in 2024, named in memory of the late Philip Chang,[^3] former Voltaire Product Manager.
+This is the 3rd edition, the _Chang Edition_, updated in the lead up to the _Chang_ hard fork, due in 2024, named in memory of the late Philip Chang,[^3] former Voltaire Product Manager.

 __Intended audience__